“A for-profit company with a non-profit’s soul”

 Our 7.5 MW field in Burundi is slated to begin construction in June, 2017.

-We have received our first licence for a grid-connected solar project in the PA controlled West Bank.
+We have received our first licence for a grid-connected solar project in the PA.
 This 6 MW solar PV project is located in Ramadeen south of Hebron.
 More projects are awaiting approval.

-We have started the development of several grid-scale solar PV plants in Kenya.
-They are located in Narok, Laikipia and Kwale county and could provide the electricity needs of 45,000 Kenyan households.
+We are developing two grid-scale solar PV plants in Kenya.
+They are located in Narok and Kwale county.

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.